zarr-conventions/zarr-conventions-spec/README.md

 The `zarr_conventions` attribute MUST be an array of convention metadata objects.
 Each object in the array describes one convention that applies to the node.

 Each convention metadata object MUST contain at least one of the following fields:
- - `schema` - a URL which resolves to a JSON schema document which describes the convention's properties.
+ - `schema_url` - a URL which resolves to a JSON schema document which describes the convention's properties.
- - `spec` - a URL which resolves to a document describing the Convention in more detail.
+ - `spec_url` - a URL which resolves to a document describing the Convention in more detail.

-At least one of `schema` or `spec` MUST be present.
-If both are present, the `schema` URL serves as the primary unique identifier for the convention.
-If only `spec` is present, it serves as the unique identifier.
+At least one of `schema_url` or `spec_url` MUST be present.
+If both are present, the `schema_url` serves as the primary unique identifier for the convention.
+If only `spec_url` is present, it serves as the unique identifier.

 Additionally, a convention metadata object SHOULD contain the following field:
 - `name` - a short human-readable name used to represent the Convention in contexts where such a name is desirable (e.g websites).
-The name MUST NOT be used by tools to identify the Convention (use the `schema` or `spec` URL instead).
+The name MUST NOT be used by tools to identify the Convention (use the `schema_url` or `spec_url` instead).
 Names are not guaranteed to be unique across Conventions.
 If `name` is not present, tools SHOULD use the identifier URL instead to represent the Convention.

 The convention metadata object MAY contain the following field:
 - `description` - a concise description of the convention.